tzahy4530/miRDeepResultsToGFF3/README.md

   `-o <path> : GFF3 output path.`

+  `--create-fasta <path>: create fasta file from the gff3 table. default: None`

-  `-t <float> : threshold for the true positive estimate, any value between 0 - 100, default: None.`
+  `--filter-tp <float> : threshold for the true positive estimate, any value between 0 - 100, default: None.`

+  `--filter-s <float> : threshold for score, default: None.`

+  `--exclude-c <int> : term to ignore the score filter threshold if total counts are higher, default: None.`

   `--csv-save : will save the inner tables of miRDeep2 output results as csv.`